Draylar/game-phases/README.md

 Game Phases relies on KubeJS for configuration and setup.
 All Game Phase scripts are in `server_scripts`.

 ---
-## Creating Stages
+## Creating Phases

-Define a stage:
+Define a phase:
 ```javascript
 onEvent('gamephases.initialize', event => {
     event.phase('modpack:one');
 });
 ```

-Grant the stage to the user when they obtain stone:
+Grant the phase to the user when they obtain stone:
 ```json
 {
   "parent": "minecraft:recipes/root",